 Below, the best plant stands to make the most of the gorgeous greenery.

 Best Outdoor: Leonie Planter

 Elegant and perfectly outdoorsy, this plant stand from Leonie offers the lanai-loving lounger a planter they will deem worthy of display.
 Crafted in the inclement weather-approved cast aluminum with powder-coated zinc finish, the classic appeal of this stand is perfect for outdoor patios, covered porches, or temperate sunrooms.
 The set sold a la carte, includes a range of coordinating stands and planters but this stand feels the most rustic and decorative.

-Best Budget: Seven One Six Wood Hairpin Leg Plant Stand
+Best Tabletop: Seven One Six Wood Hairpin Leg Plant Stand

 What we love about this hairpin leg plant stand from Etsy is that not only is it simple, subtle, and stylish, the adorable price you pay goes to help support the indy designer who handmade it.
 We are big fans of this short little fella, but Seven One Six Wood not only offers the styles in multiple finishes, including black, white, natural, special walnut, and dark walnut, it’s also available in three different heights: 6, 9, and 11 inches.
 Buy each size and cluster them together for a light and airy vignette and still spend less than the cost of one planter from most other stores.